 While the fine for an individual may only be a couple hundred US dollars, hotels are liable to pay outrageous fines if they fail to register you for even a single night or improperly register you.
 Thus hotels (especially outside of tourist cities such as Saint Petersburg and Moscow) can be extremely paranoid about registering foreigners, and may request to see all your prior registration slips going back to the entry date stamped on your migration card.
 If you have been in Russia for more than a week and/or have some large gaps between registrations, the hotel may not allow you to stay with them.

 So what to do if you plan to stay in a city for many months and rent an apartment or Airbnb?
 Well if you can get the owner (must be real property owner) to register you, that would be ideal.
 But getting that person to correctly file the paper work may unrealistic.
 Thus I recommend using a travel agency such at this, who for a fee can register you for months at a time.
-You can often find hostels who will also offer you this surface for a fee, even if you are not staying in them.
+You can often find hostels who will also offer you this service for a fee, even if you are not staying in them.
 However, if you buy a 3 month registration, and then midway through those three months travel either outside of Russia (migration card would change upon re-entry and your current registration slip would become invalid) or to another Russian city and register there (can only be registered at one location at a time), then you would would need to pay again for a new registration upon your return.
 Thus if you are taking a lot of weekend trips, and need to pay an agency to re-register you every time you return to your home base city, it can be both expensive and annoying.